GyverLibs/EncButton/README_EN.md

 // pressed turn to the left [event]
 Bool Lefth ();

-// there was an action from a button or encoder, will return the code withCranberries [event] Uint16_T Action ();
+// there was an action from a button or encoder, will return the event code [event] Uint16_T Action ();

 // ====ward